aurelia/binding/doc/article/en-US/binding-observable-properties.md

 ## [Introduction](aurelia-doc://section/1/version/1.0.0)

 Have you ever needed to perform an action when a property is changed?
-Well, that's when we use property observation.
+If you have, that's a great use of property observation.

-To observe a property, you just need to decorate it with the `@observable` decorator and define a method to be the change handler.
-This method can receive 2 parameters, the new value and the old value.
+To observe a property, you need to decorate it with the `@observable` decorator and define a method as the change handler.
+This method can receive 2 parameters: the new value and the old value.
 You can put any business logic inside this method.

-By convention, the change handler is a method whose name is composed by the _property_name_ + 'Changed'.
+By convention, the change handler is a method whose name is composed of the _property_name_ and the literal value 'Changed'.
 For example, if you decorate the property `color` with `@observable`, you have to define a method named `colorChanged()` to be the change handler.
-That's is how it should look:
+Here's an example of that:

 <code-listing heading="Observable Properties">
   <source-code lang="ES 2015">